dcyoung/dcyoung.github.io/_pages/resume.md

 # Work Experience

+## Sabbatical (Q3-4 2022)

+- AI Consulting and part time dev work for previous employer (Ripcord)
+- Software, AI & Startup Consulting
+- Deep dive into rapid physical prototyping
+- Design and development of Data Driven Decor Products
+- Lots of travel/learning/helping friends + family

-## Ripcord - Senior Staff ML Engineering Lead
+## Ripcord - Senior Staff ML Engineering Lead (2017 - Q3 2022)

 ![ripcord](/images/logos/ripcord.svg)

-As the first data scientist and ML engineer at Ripcord, I have served as both the visionary and developer for first party ML and AI solutions.
-After introducing deep learning to the founding team, I spearheaded efforts related to ML including R&D, data-science and engineering.
-I began by enabling the automated digitization of paper documents and progressed to tackling the intelligent extraction and organization of information from business documents at scale.
+As the first data scientist and ML engineer at Ripcord, I served as a visionary and developer for first party ML and AI solutions.
+After introducing deep learning to the founding team, I led technical efforts related to ML including R&D, data-science and engineering.
+I began by enabling the automated digitization of physical paper documents and progressed to driving the intelligent extraction and organization of information from business documents at scale.
+I have worked to align objectives, understand critical problems, develop novel tooling and ensure successful integration into a larger engineering effort.

 I have identified and defined problems fit for machine learning, translated state of the art research to production systems, and deployed scalable closed loop ML solutions that have solved complex real-world challenges.
 These efforts in Computer Vision and NLP have enabled the intelligent scanning, organization and extraction of information from customer documents at previously unprecedented scale.
 I have presented on vision, R&D, technology and road maps to diverse audiences including the company, investors and the board.​

 Day to day, I foster a friendly work atmosphere that promotes passionate, curious engagement around challenging problems.
 I champion the pragmatic use of agile process, the appropriate introduction of automation, and the application of a product mindset.
 ​

+A more technical breakdown of my experience is organized below.
+For those seeking insight into my process, you might also checkout my [ML Practitioner's Guide](https://dcyoung.github.io/ml-practitioners-guide/).

+**Natural Language Processing (NLP)**

+- Designed and implemented state of the art ML based solutions for complex information extraction and RPA use cases capable of handling unstructured and semi-structured documents!
+- Logical document splitting
+- Document classification
+- Named entity extraction
+- Developed multi-modal transformer models incorporating text, layout and image data to significantly improve performance compared to models operating on a single modality.
+- Developed "Model In the Loop" annotation systems for real-time model assisted labeling, including strategies for active learning.
+- Developed data generation and augmentation systems for localized document text data
+- Integrated creative strategies for low-shot NER including leveraging label semantics

 **Machine Perception/Computer Vision**